nullobsidian/capstone-cloud-devops/README.md

 ## Project Overview

-This project is to deploy and containerize a simple `To Do` web app using with JavaScript with CircleCI.
+A simple `To Do` web app - same as list of errands and other tasks.
+Using Javascript and simple HTML/CSS web app serving by `nginx` container and deploy with CircleCI on Kubernetes.

 **Setup the Environment**
 - Setup `make setup` and configure environment